shin4299/homebridge-airvisual/README.md

 Homebridge plugin for the AirVisual API which allows access to outdoor air quality, humidity, and temperature.

+It differs from `homebridge-airvisual` in the following ways:

+* Data is fetched and stored on a fixed interval instead of making HTTP requests on demand.
+* Added logic to infer PM2.5 density based on AQI (free API plan only)
+* Updated to modern ES syntax (requires node 10.18 or newer)

 ## Installation

 1. Install homebridge using the instructions at https://github.com/nfarina/homebridge#installation